Center Parcs UK and Ireland

-Center Parcs UK and Ireland (formerly Center Parcs UK) is a short-break holiday company that operates six holiday villages in the United Kingdom and Republic of Ireland, with each covering about 400 acre of woodland.
-The company's first village opened at Sherwood Forest, Nottinghamshire, in 1987 and its sixth, at Longford Forest, Ireland, opened in 2019.
+Center Parcs UK and Ireland (formerly Center Parcs UK) is a short-break holiday company that operates six holiday villages in the United Kingdom and Ireland, with each covering about 400 acre of woodland.
+The company's first village opened in Sherwood Forest, Nottinghamshire, in 1987 and its sixth, at Longford Forest, Ireland, opened in 2019.

-A similar enterprise operates in continental Europe, also under the name Center Parcs; however, the two companies have been separately owned since 2001.
-The company marked its thirty-fifth anniversary in 2022.
+A similar enterprise operates within continental Europe, also under the name Center Parcs; however, the two companies have been separately owned since 2001.